jthielen/OpenMosaic/src/openmosaic/README.md

 - Support for gridding methodologies other than GridRad-style nearest-neighbor (such as Cressman/Barnes, variational, or a port of whatever LROSE uses)
 - Getting your azishear/raddiv implementations pushed upstream to PyART or in their own package (as they might be useful outside of the context of mosaicing?)
 - Directly engaging the pangeo-forge folks to say "here's what I'm trying to do, like a modification on pangeo-forge's approach, can we discuss refactoring pangeo-forge-recipes so it can be extended by downstream users making similar data pipelines with more esoteric needs"
+- More advanced dealias algo support (including fetching of analysis profiles or obs soundings or linking to previous volumes)

 ### Target Goals/Timeline